What is Diatomaceous Earth?

 Wear a dust mask when applying DE as it can irritate your nose and lungs.
 However, DE is safe once the dust has settled.
 Diatomaceous earth must be dry in order to work.
 If using outside, reapply after it rains.

 Leave bugs dead in the dust and feel good about using nature’s remedy.
 Check out Safer® Brand’s diatomaceous earth products made from food grade diatomaceous earth.
-Our products are OMRI Listed® and USDA approved for organic gardening.
+Our products are OMRI Listed® and compliant for use in organic production.
 Click the product images below to learn more.